Understanding our 100-Day Challenge

 Below is a step-by-step guide for presenting this segment of the agenda.
-This step by step guide matches the slides in the presentation deck that is provided in the Guidance Note on Week Minus 1.
-This is intended for and addressed to the Team Coach.
+This guide matches the slides in the presentation deck that is provided in the Guidance Note of Week Minus 1.
+This is intended for the Team Coach.
 But it could be used by anyone leading this segment of the agenda.

 Purpose of this Agenda Item: To set the tone that this is not a typical workshop, and to ensure that 100-Day Team members understand the “why” of this effort and what is expected from them.